All-Origin/Knowledge-Base/general/user-exp/Junior Feature Simulations_ Real-World User Feedback.md

 **User Hates:**

 - Too much clutter if groups go unmoderated.
-- Feeds can get spammy with low-effort Brainz posts.
+- Feeds can get spammy with low-effort Junior posts.

 ## 4. AI-Driven Posting

 **Simulation:**
-Ravi’s Brainz posts a witty takedown in a Trending Science debate.
+Ravi’s Junior posts a witty takedown in a Trending Science debate.
 Friends notice it sounds eerily like him, complete with favorite catchphrases.

 **User Loves:**